willfleury/metrics-agent/README.md

     system:
         key1: value1

+j.u.l is used for logging and can be configured by passing the agent argument `log-config:<properties path>` to the agent with the path to the logger properties file.

 ## Performance
 We use the Java ASM bytecode manipulation library.
 This is the lowest level and fastest of all the bytecode libraries which is used by the likes of cglib.
 It allows us to inject bytecode in a precise way which means we can craft the exact same bytecode as if it was hand written.